arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why is orthogonality numerically stable?

 **Answer:**
-No amplification or suppression of values.
+It avoids amplification or suppression of values.

 ---